Aloy

-Aloy is a fictional character and protagonist of the 2017 video game Horizon Zero Dawn and its sequel Horizon Forbidden West.
+Aloy is a fictional character and the main protagonist of the video game series Horizon.
 In the games' post-apocalyptic tribal setting, she is born in 3021, raised as an outcast, and trains as a warrior in order to win a ritual competition to discover her mother's identity.
-After narrowly evading an assassination attempt, she embarks on a journey to stop a cult that worships an artificial intelligence bent on the world's destruction, while also hunting machines that have grown hostile to humans.
+After narrowly evading an assassination attempt, she embarks on a journey to stop a cult that worships an artificial intelligence bent on the world's destruction, while also hunting zoomorphic robots that have grown hostile to humans.
 She has been critically praised for her design and characterization.
 She is voiced by American voice actress Ashly Burch and modeled after Dutch actress Hannah Hoekstra.

 Character development

 Aloy was created as a character who could provide many tactical options in battle.
 As a "hunter at heart", she has little compassion for machines beyond a "hunter's respect".
 She also has a gritty personality, disliking "comforts or ease", and tends to be "very forthright and blunt, sometimes even confrontational" in how she addresses issues.
 Guerrilla Games always envisioned the game as starring a strong female character, with game director Mathijs de Jonge citing Sarah Connor from Terminator, Ellen Ripley from Alien, and Ygritte from Game of Thrones as influences.
 Sony decided to do rigorous market testing, believing that adding a female lead might be a "risk", but approved her as the lead role.
 The developers were aware of the strong female character cliche and tried to make a more human character with a more interesting personality.
 Aloy's physical likeness was based on the Dutch actress Hannah Hoekstra.